NEWS

 In analytical chemistry, water treatment, bioprocessing, and industrial quality control, accurate pH measurement relies on specialized hardware—but the terms “pH probe” and “pH sensor” are often used interchangeably, leading to confusion about their distinct roles.
 While both contribute to pH quantification, they differ fundamentally in component scope, functional purpose, and application context.
 This article clarifies their technical definitions, breaks down their core components, and outlines key differences to guide selection for laboratory, industrial, or field use.
 1. Foundational Context: The Science of pH Measurement Before distinguishing between probe and sensor, it is critical to ground their roles in the underlying chemistry of pH detection. pH quantifies the activity of hydrogen ions (H⁺) in an aqueous solution, defined as \( \text{pH} = -\log_{10}[\text{H}^+] \).
 Practical pH measurement relies on the electrochemical principle: a pH-sensitive electrode generates a voltage proportional to H⁺ activity, which is then converted into a readable pH value.
 Both pH probes and sensors enable this process—but at different stages of the measurement workflow.
 2. Definition and Technical Breakdown: pH Probe A pH probe (often ...

-• Ultrasonic Level Gauge: A Comprehensive Analysis of Working Principle, Core Features, and Industrial Applications
+• Digital Transmitter: A Comprehensive Analysis of Working Principle, Core Functions and Application Scenarios